seattlerb/makerakeworkwell/README.txt

 === Phony

 It also defines a :phony task that you can use as a dependency.
+Rake has very strange notions on how file and non-file based tasks should interact.
+Specifically, file tasks use the timestamp of their dependencies to determine whether they should build.
+Task defines its timestamp to be the max its dependencies or Time.now if there are none.
+That forces a file task depending on a non-file-task to always build.

+Depending on phony reverses this.
 This allows file-based tasks to use non-file-based tasks as prerequisites without forcing them to rebuild.
 For example:

     task :isolate => :phony